Lucky-ogolo/Lucky-ogolo/README.md

 🔗[View Project Repository](https://github.com/Lucky-ogolo/Brain-Tumor-Distribution-Analysis.git)

 ⚒️Tools used: Power BI

+# 🧹Data Cleaning & Title Optimization
+This project was completed as part of the HNG Data Analytics Internship Stage 1 task.
+I cleaned a raw marketing product dataset in Excel, resolving data quality issues and creating a new short_title feature for improved SEO and readability. 🔗[View Project Repository](https://github.com/Lucky-ogolo/HNG-Stage1-Data-Cleaning-Optimization.git)
+⚒️Tools used: Excel

 # 💉Sexually Transmitted Diseases Dashboard
 This project focuses on analyzing and visualizing data related to **sexually transmitted diseases (STDs)** across different countries, regions, and demographics.